uspraveen/Codebase-Knowledge/docs/design.md

     *   *Type*: **BatchNode**
     *   *Steps*:
         *   `prep`: Read `chapter_order` (indices), `abstractions`, `files`, `project_name`, and `language` from shared store.
 Initialize an empty instance variable `self.chapters_written_so_far`.
 Return an iterable list where each item corresponds to an *abstraction index* from `chapter_order`.
 Each item should contain chapter number, potentially translated abstraction details, a map of related file content (`{ "idx # path": content }`), full chapter listing (potentially translated names), chapter filename map, previous/next chapter info (potentially translated names), and language.
         *   `exec(item)`: Construct a prompt for `call_llm`.
 If language is not English, add detailed instructions to write the *entire* chapter in the target language, translating explanations, examples, etc., while noting which input context might already be translated.
 Ask LLM to write a beginner-friendly Markdown chapter.
 Provide potentially translated concept details.
 Include a summary of previously written chapters (potentially translated).
-Provide relevant code snippets.
+Provide relevant code snippets (now with line numbers for traceability).
 Add the generated (potentially translated) chapter content to `self.chapters_written_so_far` for the next iteration's context.
 Return the chapter content.
         *   `post(shared, prep_res, exec_res_list)`: `exec_res_list` contains the generated chapter Markdown content strings (potentially translated), ordered correctly.
 Assign this list directly to `shared["chapters"]`.
 Clean up `self.chapters_written_so_far`.

 6.  **`CombineTutorial`**